Quantum Optimal Transport: Introduction

-Several attempts to generalize the notion of the Monge--Kantorovich distance in quantum information theory (QIT) are known.
+Several attempts to generalize the notion of the Monge--Kantorovich distance in quantum information theory are known.
 An early contribution defines the distance between any two quantum states by the Monge distance between the corresponding Husimi functions \cite{ZS98,ZS01}.
-As this approach depends on the choice of the set of coherent states, other efforts were undertaken \cite{AF17,GP18} to introduce the transport distance between quantum states by applying the Kantorovich--Wasserstein optimization over the set of bipartite quantum states with fixed marginals.
-Even though the matrix transport problem was often investigated in the recent literature \cite{BV01,BGJ19,FGZ19,CGGT17,Fri20,Duv20,FECZ}, related to potential applications in quantum physics \cite{CM20,DR20,CGP20,KdPMLL21}, this aim has not been fully achieved until now \cite{Rie18,YZYY19,Ikeda20}.
+As this approach depends on the choice of the set of coherent states, other efforts were undertaken \cite{AF17,CHW19,PT21,GMP16,GP18} to introduce the transport distance between quantum states by applying the Kantorovich--Wasserstein optimization over the set of bipartite quantum states with fixed marginals.
+However, none of the proposed `distances' satisfy all of the properties of a genuine distance.
+Even though the matrix transport problem has been often investigated in the recent literature \cite{BGJ19,BV01,CGGT17,Duv20,Fri20,FECZ,FGZ19}, this aim has not been fully achieved until now \cite{Ikeda20,Rie18,YZYY19}.

-The aim of this work is to present a constructive solution of the optimal transport problem in the quantum finite-dimensional setting.
-Furthermore, we show that the square root of the optimal transport cost satisfies the triangle inequality and construct a transport distance between arbitrary quantum states.
+Quantum optimal transport has found a number of applications in quantum physics: the measure of proximity of quantum states \cite{CGP20,CM20,DR20,PMTL20}, quantum metrology \cite{BC94,LYLW20,Sa17}, and quantum machine learning \cite{QML,CHW19,KdPMLL21,LW18}.
+The aim of this work is to present a constructive solution for the minimal transport cost in the finite-dimensional quantum setting.
+Here we provide the complete account of our mathematical study related to quantum optimal transport.
+We show that, for the case of two arbitrary single-qubit quantum states and a projection cost matrix $C^Q$, the root of the optimal transport cost gives the Wasserstein-2 distance.
+The physical aspects of quantum optimal transport, along with its potential applications in quantum information processing, are discussed in the companion paper \cite{FECZ}.